Java I/O | I/O Streams in Java

 4. Public void write(byte[ ] b ,int off ,int len) throws IOException

-It writes upto len bytes of data to the output stream.
-Here the “off” is the start offset in buffer array b, and the “len” represents the maximum number of bytes to be written in the output stream.
+It writes up to len bytes of data for the output stream.
+Here, the “off” is the start offset in buffer array b, and the “len” represents the maximum number of bytes to be written in the output stream.

 5. Public abstract void write(int b) throws IOException